tangxinfa/node/doc/api/cluster.md

    port is random the first time, but predictable thereafter.
 If you want to listen on a unique port, generate a port number based on the cluster worker ID.
+4. `server.listen(backlog)` Because backlog is freeze when master listens on port, if workers use different backlog, the first one take effect.

 There is no routing logic in Node.js, or in your program, and no shared state between the workers.
 Therefore, it is important to design your